FAQ for CLIP1

 This page contains some background information on the topics of lyric intelligibility, hearing loss and objective measures.
 We will also be updating it with answers to any challenge-specific questions that we receive.

-1.1 What is Lyric Intelligibility?
+What is Lyric Intelligibility?

 Lyric intelligibility, as defined by Cadenza's sensory panel of hearing aid users, refers to "how clearly and effortlessly the words in the music can be heard".
 Fine et al. [1] reported that trained and amateur singers (including singing teachers) believe that the understanding of the sung message while hearing a song is very important for their enjoyment.

-1.2 How is Lyric Intelligibility measured with listeners?
+How was Lyric Intelligibility measured with listeners?

 - Intrusive metrics (also known as double-ended) are most common.
 This is where the intelligibility is estimated by comparing the degraded or processed speech signal with the original clean speech signal.